CONNEX-AB-Delivery-System/DS-SystemControlSoftware/README.md

 ## FT commands:

-"CONTAINER-LOADED" - indicates that all packages has been loaded in container
+"PACKAGES-LOADED" - indicates that all packages has been loaded in container

-"PACKAGE-LOADED:RED" - indicates that RED colored package has been loaded in container
+"PACKAGE-LOADED:RED" - indicates that RED colored package has been loaded in container "PACKAGE-LOADED:GREEN" - indicates that RED colored package has been loaded in container

+"ERROR" - error

+## CSLT commands:

+"CONTAINER-LOADED" - indicates that container is loaded on truck

+"ERROR" - error

+## DT commands:

+"LOADING-PLACE" - indicates that Delivery truck has arrived in loading place

+"CONTAINER-DELIVERED" - indicates that container has been delivered to location

+"ERROR" - error